02 Dec 2022

 1. Connect with new members

-Spend the first five minutes of your meeting introducing newcomers to the rest of the group, and giving them space to speak about themselves if they're comfortable with it.
+You should also spend the first five minutes of your meetings introducing newcomers to the rest of the group, and giving them space to speak about themselves if they're comfortable with it.

 2. Welcome buddies

 Assign a designated group member to welcome and support newcomers.
 They can act as their point of contact and make sure meetings are friendly spaces for them by acting as a "jargon monitor" (stepping in to make sure terminology is explained).
 This is a really important part of building a group so it could be one member’s only role.

 New members are a sign that you’re building a movement and your influence is growing.
 Make sure you point this out to them and use it in your own communications.
 Local decision-makers will sit up and take notice when people who've never campaigned before get involved in climate action.